adeoke/django-quarantine-workout-graphql/README.md

 Skip this section if you are familiar with GraphQL.

-Mutations represent what would typically be performed by a POST/PUT/DELETE request in a Rest API.
-The following example shows how to create a user and the response data returned shows the fields that we requested to be returned from the result of that request.
+Mutations represent what would typically be performed by a POST/PUT/DELETE request in a Rest API (non idempotent requests).
+The following example shows how to create a user and the response data returned shows the fields that we requested to be returned from the result of issuing that request.

 ![](/images/create_mutation_response.png)

-So, to create the user we first provided the arguments for email, password ana username:
+So, to create the user we first provided the arguments for email, password and username:

 ```text
 createUser(email: "test@example.com",